Home / Vegetarian Protein Recipes / Quick and Easy Tofu Stir-Fry with Hoisin Sauce Recipe

 • Wrap tofu block in paper towels and gently press to remove excess water.
 Cut into 1-inch cubes then place cubes on a large plate lined with paper towels.
 Place more paper towels on top of the tofu and gently press to dry.
 Don't press too hard, this makes the tofu tough and dry.

-• Heat 2 tablespoons of the oil in a large nonstick frying pan or wok or cast iron skillet over high heat.
-Season oil with salt and pepper.
+• Heat 2 tablespoons of the vegetable oil in a large nonstick frying pan or wok or cast iron skillet over high heat.
+Season the oil with salt and pepper.
 Once shimmering, add tofu and spread out into a single layer.
 If it doesn't all fit in a single layer, do this step in batches.
 Cook undisturbed until golden on the bottom.
 Flip and repeat until brown on all sides, about 7 minutes per batch.
 Remove from pan and return pan to heat.

 • Serve, garnished with extra thinly sliced scallions over steamed rice or noodles.